petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-fragments-and-widgets/using-fragments/configuring-fragments.md

 - Liferay SaaS
 uuid: 3abcc783-379c-4520-81b3-6095bb482a3b
 ---

 # Configuring Fragments

 You can configure fragments and their sub-elements.
 Available options can vary, though some are common to all.
 To view available configuration options, begin editing a page or template and open the *Browser* panel (![Browser](../../../../images/icon-hierarchy.png)) in the sidebar menu.
 Then click the fragment or sub-element to configure.
 Available configuration options appear in three tabs: General, Styles, and Advanced.

 ![Available configuration options are grouped into three tabs.](./configuring-fragments/images/01.png)

-Some configurations are scoped to the specific viewport where they're made, so you can configure fragments for specific devices to ensure page content is displayed in the most suitable way.
-See [Building a Responsive Site](../../../optimizing-sites/building-a-responsive-site.md) for more information.
+Some configurations are scoped to the specific viewport where they're made, so you can configure fragments for specific devices to ensure page content appears in the most suitable way.
+See [Building a Responsive Site](../../../optimizing-sites/building-a-responsive-site.md) for more information.is displayed

 You can localize some fragment configuration fields.
 See [Localizing Fragment Configuration Fields](./configuring-fragments/localizing-fragment-configuration-fields.md) for more information.